When “The Elf On The Shelf” first came out, I swore our family wouldn’t be sucked in.

 Perhaps, he could hide in the oven and our morning could be started with amaze-balls cinnamon rolls.
 He won’t be found until, sadly, the oven has already preheated and his face has melted off….

 Or….Mr.
 Huckleberry might choose to hide in the bathroom, precariously perched above the commode.
-He might slip on some precariously placed soap and fall into someone’s poo (cause no one in the house flushes ANYTHING).
+He might slip on some oddly placed soap and fall into someone’s poo (cause no one in the house flushes ANYTHING).
 Such a sanitary disaster would call for a watery burial for the Elf…

 I believe I had a scary sneer on my face while day dreaming of Huckleberry Snow’s death.
 The freedom of not worrying about re-hding the little devil, much less coming up with new and fun adventures for him to have been on during the night, is just too exciting not to smile about.
 If Huckleberry Snow disappeared, kidnapped by an angry yeti on the naughty list, I wouldn’t have to clean up his powdered sugar snow angels, or the confetti he throws around in celebration, or sacrifice my ice cream to his whims.